bsoumyata/booking.com-redesign/README.md

 ## Solution

-A toggle-based price breakdown feature was designed to increase booking clarity by displaying total costs upfront.
+Designed a toggle-based price breakdown feature that displays total costs upfront on the property listings page.
+This was selected after A/B testing against an overlay pop-up prototype, with users favoring the toggle for its simplicity, clarity, and ease of comparison while browsing.

 ## Project Links